 They also like working with, communicating with, and teaching people.
 They like helping or providing service to others.

-Loan Counselors job description, Loan Counselors salary, Loan Counselors information, what is the job of a Loan Counselor like, pros and cons about Loan Counselors, colleges and universities for Loan Counselors, is Loan Counselors the right career for me, Quite Hard careers to get into, careers in Business and Finance
+Loan Counselors job description, Loan Counselors salary, Loan Counselors information, what is the job of a Loan Counselor like, pros and cons about Loan Counselors, colleges and universities for Loan Counselors, is Loan Counselors the right career for me, careers in Business and Finance